We have all been in the 'same sea' in this global pandemic,

 Teachers will be offered training to help them navigate the emotional aspects of being in the pandemic, and to support the students with this experience.
 Topics covered will include fear, control, perspective, acceptance, being with the unknown.

 On-going support can be provided to teachers and staff to address any issues that may arise amongst staff or students.

 SAME SEA, DIFFERENT BOATS: A THERAPEUTIC ART PROJECT

 A 1 hour training via zoom for school staff.
-All costs are generously covered by the LWF.
+All costs are generously covered by The Lars Windhorst Foundation..

 A therapeutic art project which uses storytelling to help children to express their experiences, make sense of them, understand others’ experiences and help them to create a ritual to capture the history in the making.
 The art project is around the idea that we have all been in the same sea but we have all been in different boats.
 Creating space for making sense of and expressing our experiences in a contained and managed way.

 SUPPORT PACKAGE THREE

 A WHOLE SCHOOL COMMUNICATION SYSTEM

 The 1-5 'How are you feeling?'
 Scale